curityio/nginx_oauth_proxy_module/Questions.md

 3. What are the most common customer deployment models?\
    I would expect most of them to download an image such as 1.21.5-alpine, then copy in the module .so file.\
    Do some of them build NGINX from source?\
-   Is NGINX Plus dominant, eg I know this has better admin options?
+   I'm assuming that NGINX Plus is the main option used, due to better admin options etc?

 4. Right now I am using nginx 1.21.3 only, and 1.21.5 is the latest version.\
    How do we decide which specific versions to support?\
    My preference is just to start with the current latest for the initial release.\
    Are there official NGINX download links for each of the distros we support?

-5. What NGINX prerequisite flags are there in total?\
+5. What NGINX prerequisite flags are there in total that I need to document?\
    The module adds this config option, required for SSL to work:
    - --with-http_ssl_module

    It uses this option when building the module, to point to openssl source code:
    - --with-openssl=

-   The phantom token module mentions a number of others, and warns against --without options.\
+   The phantom token module mentions a number of `--without` options that are not compatible.\
    Should I mention all of the same options in this module, or are some of them not relevant?

-6. Do we think there are any library hell risks?\
+6. Do we think there are any library dependency risks?\
-   Eg we build with openssl-1.1.1m and a customer NGINX container has openssl-1.1.1k?\
+   Eg we build against openssl-1.1.1m and a customer NGINX container uses openssl-1.1.1k?\
-   Is there anything we do to deal with this for other dependencies.
+   Is there anything we do to deal with this for other dependencies?

 7. Jenkins and NGINX online deployment\
-   I guess we will deal with this once other points have been dealt with?\
+   I guess we will configure official builds in Jenkins once other details have been dealt with?\
    Worth discussing any special requirements here?

 IMPLEMENTATION